-- Tax Increment Equivalent Grant (TIEG) Program for Office Development, available across the CIPA; - Building Renovation Grant Program, within the Downtown and the Newkirk and Beaver Creek Business Parks; and - Façade, Landscape and Signage Improvement Grant (available in the Richmond Hill BIA boundary only).
+- Tax Increment Equivalent Grant (TIEG) Program for Office Development, available across the CIPA; - Building Renovation Grant Program, within the Village Local Centre, Oak Ridges Local Centre, and the Newkirk and Beaver Creek Business Parks, and - Façade, Landscaping and Signage Improvement Grant (available in the Village boundary only).

 The Tax Increment Equivalent Grant (TIEG) for Office supports the development/intensification of office use (stand-alone or as part of mixed use developments) across the entire CIPA.
-This program leverages increased property tax assessment generated from new office development over 1,600 sq. m. and is funded by increased tax increment associated with development.
+This program leverages increased property tax assessment generated from new office development over 1,600 square metres and is funded by increased tax increment associated with development.
 Through this program, the share of municipal property tax collected are granted back to applicants in increments that will decline on an annual basis, for a maximum period of 10 years.
-By granting back a portion of the tax increment that would be otherwise collected by the Town, this program helps to reduce some of the risk associated with office construction.
+By granting back a portion of the tax increment that would be otherwise collected by the City, this program helps to reduce some of the risk associated with office construction.
 At the end of the program, the Town will benefit from the collection of the increased property tax assessment in full.

-The Building Renovation Grant Program promotes the adaptive re-use of existing structures (industrial, commercial or other) for office use in the Downtown Local Centre, Newkirk Business Park and Beaver Creek Business Park areas of the CIPA.
+The Building Renovation Grant Program promotes the adaptive re-use of existing structures (industrial, commercial or other) for office use in the Village Local Centre, Oak Ridges Local Centre, Newkirk Business Park and Beaver Creek Business Park areas of the CIPA.
 This grant program has the potential to leverage significant private sector investment in interior building renovations and improvements, and may help address the costs involved with a range of matters, such as retrofitting space for office uses.

-The Façade, Landscape and Signage Improvement Grant Program supports aesthetic improvements in the Richmond Hill BIA boundary of the Downtown Local Centre by providing matching grants to eligible property owners for building façades, front, rear or side lot landscaping (i.e. publicly accessible parts of private properties), exterior signage improvements or any combination of these 3 categories of property enhancement.
+The Façade, Landscaping and Signage Improvement Grant Program supports the aesthetic improvements in the Richmond Hill HIA boundary of the Village Local Centre by providing matching grants to eligible property owners for building facades, front, rear or side lot landscaping (i.e. publicly accessible parts of private properties), exterior signage improvements or any combination of these 3 categories of property enhancement.